How Safe Is It to Dine Out If You've Been Vaccinated?

 For many of us, our previous routine included a fair amount of dining out at restaurants to support local businesses, take a break from cooking, socialize with loved ones and try diverse cuisines.
 So is it safe to dine out ASAP once you're fully vaccinated?
-(BTW "full" vaccination kicks in two weeks after your final shot is administered.)
+(BTW, "full" vaccination kicks in two weeks after your final shot is administered.)

-"Risk of SARS-CoV-2 infection during public social activities such as dining indoors at a restaurant or going to the gym is lower for fully vaccinated people," they said in their March 8 Interim Public Health Recommendations for Fully Vaccinated People.
+"Risk of SARS-CoV-2 infection during public social activities such as dining indoors at a restaurant or going to the gym is lower for fully vaccinated people," they said in their March 8, 2021, Interim Public Health Recommendations for Fully Vaccinated People.
 "However, precautions should still be taken as transmission risk in these settings is higher and likely increases with the number of unvaccinated people present."

-Even with nearly 12 percent of Americans fully vaccinated, per the latest CDC data, that still leaves seven out of every eight people potentially at risk for infection (if they don't have the antibodies from a previous infection).
-So since the staff at the restaurant and your fellow diners may still be at risk for infection, the CDC recommends vaccinated populations still:
+Even with about 73% of Americans fully vaccinated, per the latest CDC data, that still leaves 1 out of every 4 people potentially at high risk for infection (if they don't have the antibodies from a previous infection).
+Plus, since breakthrough cases are possible and with the omicron variant spreading so rapidly, all of us are at some risk.

-- Eat outdoors, if possible
+- Eat outdoors, if possible.

-- Wear a well-fitted mask if away from your table, when a server approaches and anytime you're not eating or drinking
+- Wear a well-fitted mask if away from your table, when a server approaches and anytime you're not eating or drinking.

-- Maintain physical distance of at least 6 feet from those outside of your household
+- Maintain physical distance of at least 6 feet from those outside of your household.

-- Avoid crowds
+- Avoid crowds.

-- Limit time in poorly ventilated spaces
+- Limit time in poorly ventilated spaces.

-- Cover coughs and sneezes and wash hands frequently
+- Cover coughs and sneezes and wash hands frequently.

 While there's no definite right or wrong answer—and we're all for supporting your favorite local restaurants—it might be wise to stick with mainly takeout for a few months longer.
 (Hey, Dr. Fauci calls getting takeout a "neighborly obligation," and we're happy to oblige!)
-Dr. Dowdy suggests thinking of it as an ethical issue rather than an epidemiological one, and recommends that vaccinated people think of dining at a restaurant indoors as a risk tolerance decision that depends on the circumstances.
+Dowdy suggests thinking of it as an ethical issue rather than an epidemiological one, and recommends that vaccinated people think of dining at a restaurant indoors as a risk tolerance decision that depends on the circumstances.